 Quality for Service (Q4S) is a message-oriented communication protocol that can be used in conjunction with any other applicationlevel protocol.
+Q4S protocol is a measurement protocol.
+Any taken action derived from its measurements are out of scope of the protocol.

-The benefits in quality enhancement provided by Q4S can be used by any type of application that uses any type of protocol for data transport.
+The benefits in quality measurements provided by Q4S can be used by any type of application that uses any type of protocol for data transport.
 It provides a quality monitoring scheme for any communication that takes place between the client and the server, not only the Q4S communication itself.